-- ► A fire engulfs both vessels. - A failure in cooling water causes a runaway reaction in one reactor and the loss of cooling capacity in the condenser of a nearby distillation column. - ► A blackout at the plant causes failure of all the aerocondensers. - A failure of cooling to a plant containing many identical reactors - Reactor mischarge owing to a formulation error an incident involving catalyst overcharging by a factor of 10 (decimal point error) resulted in successive rupture disc venting of ten polymerization reactors
+- > A fire engulfs both vessels. - A failure in cooling water causes a runaway reaction in one reactor and the loss of cooling capacity in the condenser of a nearby distillation column. - > A blackout at the plant causes failure of all the aerocondensers.

-Another case of incompatibility was once found where a seemingly harmless vent on one vessel could trigger a runaway reaction in the next next owing to incompatible chemicals.
+Another case of incompatibility was once found were a seemingly harmless vent on one vessel could trigger a runaway reaction in the next.

 Needless to say, plants with multipurpose reactors, where many different processes are run simultaneously, are especially prone to this type of problem.
-In some cases, changeout of relief devices is necessary based on the reaction being carried out in a multipurpose reactor.

 Some mistakes can also happen in the disposal of fluids vented.
-It is usually not a good idea to vent directly to the atmosphere hazardous (flammable, toxic, corrosive, environmentally damaging, etc).
+It is usually not a good idea to vent directly to the atmosphere hazardous gases, liquids or vapors.
 Therefore, provisions must be taken to dispose of these fluids appropriately.

-First of all, liquids need to be separated from the gases in the vent stream, and each each independently treated.
+First of all, liquids need to be collected separately from gases.
+Otherwise they will cause big trouble in the disposal system.
 This is usually achieved with a properly dimensioned knock out drum.
 Droplets are suspended in the gas due to the high speed of flow.
 In the knock out drum speed decreases, so that droplets are no longer suspended, they fall, and can be collected.
-When liquid is expected in the release, the piping design should account for the additional pressure drop and should be oriented to self drain, without pockets in low points.
-The relief piping and its supports must also be designed to be sufficiently robust to withstand the very high thrust and reaction forces associated with relief vent flows, frequently at sonic velocity.
-Accumulation of liquids in these places can lead to head losses as a best case scenario.
+When liquid is expected in the release, the piping should be carefully designed to avoid pockets in low points.

+Accumulation of liquids in these places can lead to head losses as a best-case scenario.
 As worst-case scenarios, one can think of:

-- Pipe rupture, typically at vent, when a relief vent opens because the accumulated slug of liquid would be propelled at high velocity such an incident in a UK oil refinery resulted in release of hydrocarbon and a secondary vapor cloud explosion devastating the site - Exothermal reactions or thermal decompositions, leading to damage to piping and uncontrolled release of hazardous materials. - Polymerization or freezing of the liquid and the subsequent plugging of the pipe, rendering it unavailable for further use.
+- Exothermal reactions or thermal decompositions, leading to damage to piping and uncontrolled release of hazardous materials. - > Polymerization or freezing of the liquid and the subsequent plugging of the pipe, rendering it unavailable for further use.
 Notice that this will be, in general, a hidden failure, that may go undetected for a long time...until some overpressure in a vessel cannot be relieved because the venting pipe is blocked downstream.